 There are plenty of women who are struggling with numerous symptoms in menopause, not just a declining libido, and when it comes to our age and stage of life during menopause, we have a lot going on in our lives.
 You name it – anxiety, feeling time-poor, worried about all sorts of things from teens to ageing parents, work-concerns, let alone all the physiological changes that occur as our hormonal changes send us into the next stage of our life.
 It’s tough and yes, all of this combination of stress can affect our libido too.

 When we feel exhausted from not sleeping, increased inflammation as well as everything going on in our lives that is affecting our stress levels, then it’s no surprise that physical and mental exhaustion affect our libido.
 But there are other reasons as well, and it’s partly to do with increasing cortisol levels.

-So, the first message is, that you need to relax and unwind and learn how to turn around your sleep, anxiety and hot flushes.
-All of these are stressors that arrive in mid-life and have an affect on your libido too.
+So, the first message from me is that if you aren’t sleeping and you are feeling busy and exhausted, then start with turning these issues around.
+All of these are stressors that arrive in mid-life also have an affect on your libido.

 All hormones are affected by your changing oestrogen and progesterone levels in menopause – there is a powerful connection between your pituitary, thyroid and adrenal hormones and your reproductive hormones including testosterone.

 Steroid hormones help to control the following functions in the body:

 - Salt and water balance

 - Bone and muscle density